 Generally, hockey helmets performed better at lower speeds and bicycle helmets at higher speeds.
 Here’s a chart of the findings, with linear accelleration (in g) vs impact velocity.
 Smaller numbers are better and I’ve highlighted the best, worst, and middle findings in green, red, and yellow.

 So, what to concluded from all this?
 First to state the obvious, any helmet is a lot better than no helmet.
 Beyond that, it’s concerning that hockey helmets performed the worst in both types of high speed impacts, the most likely to cause serious head injuries in sledding.
-I’ll also point out that bicycle helmets are designed to be worn during hot summer days (and it’s not a good idea to wear hats under them).
+I’ll also point out that bicycle helmets are designed to be worn during hot summer days, not cold days in the winter as snow helmets are.
 And that while every kid needs a bicycle helmet, it may not be reasonable to expect parents to also provide them with a snow or hockey helmet just to go down to the park sledding or skating at the local rink.

 For what it’s worth, the only helmet I’ve seen marketed for sledding, put out by one of the manufacturers of snow sleds, Flexible Flyer, is a CSPC approved bicycle helmet despite the ear pads, google straps, and lack of vents that make it look like a snow helmet.